 At 31 March 2005 all staff employed by the Devon & Cornwall Magistrates Courts Service who were members of the Devon (LGPS) Fund transferred to the Principal Civil Service Pension Scheme (PCSPS).
 No further contributions were received from that employer.
 All affected staff subsequently had 12 months to elect whether to leave their accrued pension entitlement with the Devon Fund (as a deferred benefit) or transfer their 'pension pot' to the PCSPS.
 Under the transfer protocol issued by the Department for Constitutional Affairs the total capital payment of £15.04 millions due to the Devon Pension Fund would be repaid in ten annual instalments of £1.504 millions.
 The first instalment was received during 2011/12.
 The 2016/17 instalment was received in April 2017 and is included within current assets (Other debtors).
-The next instalment is disclosed as part of current assets with the remaining 3 instalments disclosed as part of long term assets.
-The deferred income is disclosed as part of long term creditors.
+The next instalment is disclosed as part of current assets with the remaining 3 instalments disclosed as part of long term creditors.